 Compliance risk is the risk related to the failure to comply with laws/regulations, internal rules/policies and good business practices.
 Depository receipts constitute registered claims (vorderingen op naam) against the Share Foundation.
 They represent the beneficial interest in the shares, issued on a one-to-one basis by the Cooperative.
 Depository receipts qualify as securities, and therefore their issuance and distribution are subject to the securities laws and regulations in each jurisdiction, including requirements for disclosure documents, distribution and qualifications of investors.
-While the Share Foundation's policy in 2020 was to market depository receipts only in Austria, Canada, France, Ireland, Italy, Spain, Sweden and the UK, historically incidental sales have been done following the requests of investors resident in other jurisdictions where the Share Foundation is not engaged in an offer to the public.
+While the Share Foundation's policy in 2021 was to market depository receipts only in Austria, France, Italy, Spain and Sweden, and in the UK and Ireland until 2 June 2021, historically incidental sales have been done following the requests of investors resident in other jurisdictions where the Share Foundation is not engaged in an offer to the public.
 The total amounts are not material and the Share Foundation monitors to ensure that the Cooperative has adjusted its processes to ensure that sales occur only in the jurisdictions approved under the current policy.